-You may be thinking: ‘what possible tips could there be for indie exterior [daytime] lighting?
+You would be right in thinking ‘what possible tips could there be for indie exterior [daytime] lighting?
 We have the sun, the strongest light available to us.’

-Well, the sun can often be too strong, and if you’re shooting outside on a sunny day when the sun is the highest (around midday), you’re going to have a very brightly lit image with harsh shadows which are not aesthetically pleasing.
-Also to mention that your actors are going to be squinting.
+Well, the sun can often be too intense, and if you’re shooting outside on a sunny day when the sun is the highest (around midday), you’re going to have a very brightly lit image with harsh shadows which are not aesthetically pleasing.
+Also, not to mention, your actors will be squinting a lot.

 With the following tips, you will be able to hold some control over the glowing sphere of hot gas in the sky.

-- You can buy 5-in-1 reflectors from online outlets such as Amazon.com and with a lot of these reflectors, you are able to remove the reflective material and use the middle section as diffusion.
+- You can buy 5-in-1 reflectors from online outlets such as Amazon.com and with a lot of these reflectors, you can remove the reflective material and use the middle section as diffusion.
 On a sunny day, use the diffusion section to decrease the intensity of the sun.
 Likewise, you could also cut out the sun completely with the black side of the reflector.

-- Try to position a reflector or white foam core/board just under your talent at an angle that bounces the light into the shadows of your actors face.
-It won’t fully remove the shadows, but it will clear them a little and help make the shot more aesthetically pleasing.
+- Try to position a reflector or white foam core/board just under your talent at an angle that bounces the light into the shadows of your actor’s face.
+It won’t entirely remove the shadows, but it will clear them a little and help make the shot more aesthetically pleasing.

 - Change locations.
-If you can’t get the look you want in direct sunlight, try moving to a location under the cover of shade.
+If you can’t get the look you want in direct sunlight, try moving to an area under the cover of shade.

 - Use a reflector or a bounce card to create a backlight.